chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/screen.md

   />
 </video>

-## Interactive stories
+## Interaction tests

 So far, we've been able to build a fully functional application from the ground up, starting from a simple component up to a screen and continuously testing each change using our stories.
 But each new story also requires a manual check on all the other stories to ensure the UI doesn't break.
 That's a lot of extra work.

-Can't we automate this workflow and interact with our components automatically?
+Can't we automate this workflow and test our component interactions automatically?

+### Write an interaction test using the play function

-Storybook's [`play`](https://storybook.js.org/docs/vue/writing-stories/play-function) function allows us to do just that.
-A play function includes small snippets of code that are run after the story renders.
+Storybook's [`play`](https://storybook.js.org/docs/vue/writing-stories/play-function) and [`@storybook/addon-interactions`](https://storybook.js.org/docs/vue/writing-tests/interaction-testing) help us with that.
+A play function includes small snippets of code that run after the story renders.

 The play function helps us verify what happens to the UI when tasks are updated.
-It uses framework-agnostic DOM APIs, that means we can write stories with the play function to interact with the UI and simulate human behavior no matter the frontend framework.
+It uses framework-agnostic DOM APIs, which means we can write stories with the play function to interact with the UI and simulate human behavior no matter the frontend framework.

+The `@storybook/addon-interactions` helps us visualize our tests in Storybook, providing a step-by-step flow.
+It also offers a handy set of UI controls to pause, resume, rewind, and step through each interaction.

 Let's see it in action!
 Update your newly created `PureInboxScreen` story, and set up component interactions by adding the following: